omeatai/Node-Tutorial/README.md

 </details>

 <details>
   <summary>18.
-Sample</summary>
+Status Codes/summary>

-Status codes describe the type of response sent to the browser
+Status codes describe the type of response sent to the browser.

 ```Javascript
 200-OK